alknemeyer/physical_education/README.md

 robot.animate(view_along='x', t_scale=3, track='base')

 # let's also view along an elevation of -120 degrees, and
-# an azimouth of 35 degrees
+# an azimuth of 35 degrees
 robot.animate(view_along=(35, -120), track='base')
 ```